j-mcnally/capistrano-slack/README.markdown

 set :slack_application, "Rocketman"
-set :slack_username, "Elton John" set :slack_emoji, ":rocket:" set :slack_deploy_defaults, false #gem provides the standared before and after callbacks deploy:starting and deploy:finished deploy of set to false and provide your own.
+set :slack_username, "Elton John" set :slack_emoji, ":rocket:" set :slack_deploy_defaults, false #gem provides the standard before and after callbacks deploy:starting and deploy:finished deploy of set to false and provide your own.
 #example slack:starting and slack:finished are the only defaults provided in the gem.
 ```